workfloworchestrator/orchestrator-core/docs/architecture/application/domainmodels.md

     auto_negotiation: Optional[bool] = None
     node: NodeProductBlock
 ```
-In this stage whe have changed the way a Subscription domain model should look like in a certain Lifecyle state.
+In this stage whe have changed the way a Subscription domain model should look like in a certain Lifecycle state.
 You also see that the `resource_type` now no-longer is Optional.
 It must exist in this instantiation of the class.
 The
 model will raise a `ValidationError` upon `.save()` if typing is not filled in correctly.